Fort Ross, California: California State Landmark

+On June 1, 1932, Fort Ross was designated "California Historical Landmark #5".
+The site is a Sonoma County Historic Landmark.

+Access and closures

+In 2009 the park was under the risk of being closed due to state budget cuts.
+Russian ambassador Sergey Kislyak petitioned in favor of the park, but Governor Arnold Schwarzenegger promised nothing.
+On June 22, 2010, a memorandum of understanding between the Renova Group of Companies and the State of California, and between Renova Group and Fort Ross Conservancy (then the Fort Ross Interpretive Association) was signed in San Francisco in the presence of Russian President Dmitry Medvedev "to affirm a partnership to support and promote the preservation of California's Fort Ross State Historic Park, and to raise awareness of its historical and cultural significance."
+The threatened park closures were ultimately avoided by cutting hours and maintenance system-wide.

 Climate

 A purple variety of the Douglas iris is a common sight in the area surrounding Fort Ross.

 The National Weather Service has maintained a cooperative weather station at Fort Ross for many years.
 Based on those observations, Fort Ross has cool, damp weather most of the year.
 Fog and low overcast is common throughout the year.
 There are occasional warm days in the summer, which also tend to be relatively dry except for drizzle from heavy fogs or passing showers.
 According to the Köppen climate classification system, Fort Ross has a warm-summer Mediterranean climate (Csb).

 In January, average temperatures range from 57.0 °F to 41.5 °F. In July, average temperatures range from 66.3 °F to 47.8 °F. September is actually the warmest month with average temperatures ranging from 68.1 °F to 48.7 °F. There are an average of only 0.2 days with highs of 90 °F (32 °C) or higher and 5.8 days with lows of 32 °F (0 °C) or lower.
 The record high temperature was 97 °F on September 3, 1950.
 The record low temperature was 20 °F on December 8, 1972.

 Average annual precipitation is 37.64 in, falling on an average of 81 days each year.
 The wettest year was 1983 with 71.27 in and the driest year was 1976 with 17.98 in.
 The wettest month on record was February 1998 with 21.68 in.
 The most rainfall in 24 hours was 5.70 in on January 14, 1956.
 Snow rarely falls at Fort Ross; the record snowfall was 0.4 in on December 30, 1987.